Ko Phra Thong, Thainland 2005.

-The Unitehope angel was placed at Golden buddha beach at 26 December 2005 as a memorial of the tsunami victims 26 December 2004.
+The Unite Hope angel was placed at Golden Buddha Beach on the island Ko Phra Thong in Thailand the 26th December 2005, as a memorial of the tsunami victims 26 December 2004.

 The day began, again, with a bang.
 All through the Christmas night of 2005 the sky screeched for attention like a child, bursting into white as if teasing us with temporary dashes into daylight.
 The thunder, a later arrival, clapped in applause.
 At first mere background to the light-show drama, the boom soon dominated the main act with crescendo roars and torrents of rain.
 It was impossible to ignore it, so I lay awake, flat on my back in prostate attention.